zelirio/LSINF2345_20-21_Project/README.md

   - There is a box plot containing two curves, the first one represent the execution of the healer policy of view selection and the second one represents the swapper policy;
   - The execution lasts at least 180 cycles and there is a data point every 20 cycles for the in-degree;
   - There is a clear justification of the behavior of curves in the in-degree box plot according to the scenario.

+## :test_tube: Testing the binary tree

+In order to test the implementation of the binary tree, you need to use the test module with test:testTree().
+This module contains unit tests for the add and getNeighbors functions of the binaryTreeServer.

 ## :running: Running